 Contact Al Larsen, Program Coordinator

-By the end of your fourth year, your portfolio will contain personal works that include performances, public art events, drawings, films, musical compositions, poetry, blogs, sculptures, art installations and any other creative works that you might discover as you push the boundaries of your creative vision.
+By the end of your fourth year, your portfolio will contain works that include performances, public art events, drawings, films, musical compositions, poetry, blogs, sculptures, art installations, and other creative work you want to showcase to employers.

 Fill out our request info form and we’ll send you a cool collection of stickers and useful infomation about Champlain.

 On July 10, experience all the ways Champlain College is a school unlike any other.

 High school students: enhance your portfolio and presentation skills this summer at our Art & Design Portfolio-building course.